lucidrains/enformer-pytorch/README.md

 - [x] build context manager for fine-tuning with unfrozen enformer but with frozen batchnorm
 - [x] allow for plain fine-tune with fixed static context
 - [x] allow for fine tuning with only unfrozen layernorms (technique from fine tuning transformers)
+- [ ] fix handling of 'N' in sequence, figure out representation of N in basenji barnyard
 - [ ] add to EleutherAI huggingface

 ## Citations